-- 6. From the configuration Profile Advanced settings, the GE2 Port Function is automatically set to Client after configuring the Client Bridge radio. - 7.
-Save the configuration Profile. - 8.
-If you are planning to connect the end-system to the Client Bridge AP through the GE2 port, edit the configuration Profile again. - 9.
-On the Networks tab, select GE2 port.
+- 7. Save the configuration Profile. - 8.
+If you are planning to connect the end-system to the Client Bridge AP through the GE2 port, edit the configuration Profile again.

+9. On the Networks tab, the Client Bridge network is indicated with a black highlight.